 In 1999, the School instituted a Transitional (nontraditional) Doctor of Physical Therapy pathway to make doctoral education readily accessible to licensed practitioners.
 The Doctor of Physical Therapy degree advocates a commitment to patients and society by inculcating a lifelong commitment to learning, service, and reflective inquiry-based practice.
-The post professional pathway emphasizes integration of theory and practice from foundational, professional and clinical sciences, critical self-assessment, clinical reasoning and decision-making skills, advocacy and health policy.
+The post-professional pathway emphasizes integration of theory and practice from foundational, professional and clinical sciences, critical self-assessment, clinical reasoning and decision-making skills, advocacy and health policy.

-The transitional DPT pathway permits distance-learners access to required course work through print, videotape, CD-ROM, and Web-based technology.
+The transitional DPT pathway permits distance-learners access to required course work through print, videotape, CD-ROM, and web technology.
 The professional practice component of the curriculum (reflective practicum) is tailored to each individual student's self-assessment and career goals.
 This experiential, practicum component is arranged at sites in the student's geographical region.

 The transitional DPT curriculum consists of 35 semester hours of required course work.
-Students who have had courses that may fulfill part of the didactic curriculum may apply for course waivers.
-Students who have had prior experience and work that has led to certification or specialization may apply for admission with advanced standing.
-Once the APTA credentialing service tool is available (early 2002), this tool will be used to evaluate physical therapists' capabilities.
-This assessment will be used in conjunction with the self-assessment course to design the student's program of study.
+Students who have had courses that may fulfill part of the didactic curriculum or who have had experience and work that has led to certification or specialization may apply for course waivers.

-Professionals eligible for this program must have an earned physical therapy degree from a CAPTE-accredited program, hold current US licensure in one or more states, have practiced physical therapy for a minimum of two years and have access to computerized mechanisms of information gathering (Internet browsing) and communication (word processing, e-mail).
+Professionals eligible for this program must have an earned physical therapy degree, hold current U.S. licensure in one or more states, have practiced physical therapy for a minimum of one year and have access to computerized mechanisms of information gathering (Internet browsing) and communication (word processing, e-mail).